GoogleCloudPlatform/genai-for-marketing/infra/README.md

 Before executing Terraform, follow these steps to enable some services:

-### Get Allowlisted for Imagen3
+### Get Allowlisted for Imagen
-Request access to Imagen3 through this [form](https://docs.google.com/forms/d/e/1FAIpQLSdMHAK_KJygnvV2Psga7FIzKAhAqIBS_bHYzfgf_Y2h7fsoGA/viewform).
+Request access to Imagen through this [form](https://docs.google.com/forms/d/e/1FAIpQLSdMHAK_KJygnvV2Psga7FIzKAhAqIBS_bHYzfgf_Y2h7fsoGA/viewform).
 Note this can take up to a week.
 You can still use Generative AI for Marketing while awaiting allowlisting, but image generation capabilities will not work.
+Generative AI for Marketing currently uses Imagen 3.

 ### Enable the Cloud Resource Manager API:
 1. Go to https://console.developers.google.com/apis/api/cloudresourcemanager.googleapis.com/overview and enable the API.

 ### Enable Firebase
-The frontend of Generative AI for Marketing runs in Firebase.
+The frontend of Generative AI for Marketing is hosted on Firebase.
 Before beginning deployment, you need to enable Firebase.

 1. Go to https://console.firebase.google.com/.
 2. Select "Create a project" and enter the name of your Google Cloud Platform project, then click "Continue".